Rapid Detection of Respiratory Syncytial Virus

 What is this test?

-If your symptoms are severe, you may be treated with a medication called ribavirin.
+If your symptoms are severe, you may be treated with a medicine called ribavirin.

 Why do I need this test?